kanow/operations/Documentation/Configuration/PluginConfiguration/Index.rst

 The most important configuration settings can be done in the content element plugin.

-Because of using Extbase every setting can also be done by using typoscript but remember that the settings of the plugin always override the settings from typoscript.
+Because of using Extbase every setting can also be done by using TypoScript but remember that the settings of the plugin always override the settings from TypoScript.

 Tab "Options"